nepalcodes/resources/MobProgramming.md

 #### :handshake:	The Driver/Navigators Pattern of Programming
 From the mob programming website:
-"There are two roles: The Driver, and the Navigator.
+> There are two roles: The Driver, and the Navigator.
 The Driver sits at the keyboard and types in the code.
 The Navigators discuss the idea being coded and guide the Driver in creating the code.
 This means the Driver has a much more mechanical job than when coding solo.
 The Driver listens to the Navigators, and must trust the Navigators.
 The Driver is focused on the typing/coding.
-The Navigators are expressing their ideas to the Driver in a slow, metered approach so the Driver only has to focus on the next thing to type at any given time."
+The Navigators are expressing their ideas to the Driver in a slow, metered approach so the Driver only has to focus on the next thing to type at any given time.

 #### :hourglass: Driver Rotation using a Timer
 Everyone gets a chance to drive and navigate.
 Every 5 minutes the driver rotates and someone new takes the steering wheel.